-- 2. This order was made at a hearing without notice to the Respondent, at which the Court was satisfied that it was in the interests of justice to sit in private.
-Pursuant to CPR rule 39.2(5), in the interests of justice this order is not to be published on the judiciary website.
-The Respondent has a right to apply to the Court to vary or discharge the order-see paragraph 13 below. - 3.
-There will be a further hearing in respect of this order on [] ("the return date" 1). - [4.
+- 3. There will be a further hearing in respect of this order on [] ("the return date"). - [4.
 If there is more than one Respondent- - 1. unless otherwise stated, references in this order to "the Respondent" mean both or all of them; and - 2. this order is effective against any Respondent on whom it is served or who is given notice of it.]